aleszamp98/ProMeteo/README.md

 ## Contributing
 ProMeteo is an open project.
 Suggestions, corrections, and contributions are very welcome!

--Open an issue for bugs or feature requests
+- Open an issue for bugs or feature requests
--Submit a pull request to contribute code or improvements -Or contact me directly via email (see below)
+- Submit a pull request to contribute code or improvements
+- Or contact me directly via email (see GitHub profile page)

 ## How to Cite
 If you use ProMeteo in a publication or presentation, please cite it as: